 The application of Mathematics to Science, Technology and other subjects will be explored.
+Furthermore, we will embed a numerical and financial understanding important for later life.
 The course will lay a firm foundation appropriate to the further study of mathematics and other related subjects.